 Home Automation: PowerPlant

-Our flat, at the top of a late Victorian terrace had not had serious care for over 50 years.
-It was also void of 19th century features.
-Complete Re-plumbing and rewiring were essential, but first there needed to be a total rethink: electrics were aligned with 21st century electronics, waste pipes were reconfigured.
+Our flat, at the top of a late Georgian terrace had not had serious care for over 50 years.
+It was also void of original 19th century features.
+Complete re-plumbing and rewiring were essential, but first there needed to be an overall total rethink: electrics were aligned with 21st century electronics, waste pipes were reconfigured, rooms reconfigured and a fundamental problem solved.

-One example illustrates the breadth of requirements DKA confronted and solved that ranged through restoring the fundamental fabric of the building to the most precise design detail of the finish: external damp was cleverly eliminated (requiring, along the way, total reworking of the decaying hotch-potch of styles of skirting, picture rails and cornices into a beautiful and consistent design throughout that also disguised the venting system (thus the need for special picture rail hooks).
+One example illustrates the breadth of requirements DKA confronted and solved: fixing the damp of external walls.
+Ranging through restoring the fundamental fabric of the building to the most precise design detail of the new finish: external damp was cleverly eliminated with a modern membrane system and at the same time, a total reworking of the decaying hotch-potch of styles of skirting, picture rails and cornices turned a practical solution into a beautiful and consistent design throughout.
+The design also disguised the venting system (thus the need for special picture rail hooks).